A failed MOT test can bring with it expensive repairs, so it certainly pays to know the most common reasons for MOT failure.

 Read on and familiarise yourself with the most common reasons for MOT failure, and give yourself the best chance of passing your next MOT test.

-What Are The Most Common Reasons For MOT Failure?
+What are the Most Common Reasons For MOT Failure?

 Brakes